stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 - the template actually has a different fee revenue.
 - the template has invalid transactions.

-This potential attack vector is in many ways identical to block withholding and defenses against block withholding generally apply.
+This potential attack vector is in many ways equivalent to block withholding and defenses against block withholding generally apply.

 Some pools may wish to utilize additional mitigations.
 For example, Zero-Knowledge-Proof based protocol extensions, where JDC proves that the fee revenue on the coinbase belongs to a valid template, without ever revealing the template itself.